tayerthiaggo/sharpenig_s2planetscope/README.md

 1. Creating a new conda virtual environment with requirements using:

-`conda create --name YourVenvName --file .\requirements.txt`
+`conda create --name YourVenvName python=x.x anaconda --file .\requirements.txt`

 or 2., installing requirements in your current environment using conda: